-To me graveyards are beautiful places where the dearly departed are laid to rest.
-Find A Grave and Billiongraves are two genealogical sources that assist individuals in finding grave sites.
-When my son and I visited graveyards in Hungary and Slovakia a few years ago, we saw many wood and stone grave markers which had been eroded by weather.
+To me, graveyards are beautiful places where the dearly departed are laid to rest.
+Find A Grave and Billiongraves are two genealogical sources that assist individuals in finding gravesites.
+When my son and I visited graveyards in Hungary and Slovakia a few years ago, we saw many wood and stone grave markers that had been eroded by weather.
 Some were almost impossible to read.
 We also suspect some people were too poor when they died to get a headstone of any type.
 We were very excited when we saw any readable grave markers with our family surnames.

 — M J Forster (@Matt_Forster) October 21, 2017

 Finding departed ancestors can sometimes be difficult, but very rewarding.
 Finding the factors in today’s puzzle will be very easy: